 As defined by the North American Menopause Society (NAMS), the term bioidentical hormones “refers to compounds that have the same chemical and molecular structure as hormones that are produced in the body.”
 The term bioidentical refers to how these hormones are made.

 Hormones that are not bio-identical are referred to as synthetic hormones.
-These types of hormone therapies use man-made chemicals that act like natural hormones within the body; however, they do not perfectly mimic what the body would produce on its own.
+These hormone therapies use man-made chemicals that act like natural hormones within the body; however, they do not perfectly mimic what the body produces.
 As a result, synthetic hormone therapy may trigger negative side effects and/or discomfort for patients.

 What Are The Common Forms of Bioidentical Hormones?